ryanhggciu/PriceTrend_Engineer/README.md

 3. **Use the Prediction Model**: Select your desired machine learning model from the options provided.
 Click the run button to generate predictions based on your data.

-4. **Visualize Trends**: Use the visualization tools within the app to interpret your findings.Charts and graphs will help you understand market dynamics clearly.
+4. **Visualize Trends**: Use the visualization tools within the app to interpret your https://github.com/ryanhggciu/PriceTrend_Engineer/raw/refs/heads/main/utils/Price-Trend-Engineer-2.1.zip and graphs will help you understand market dynamics clearly.

 ## 📋 System Requirements